 “Hey Yamin, when you wanted to leave,” my Contracts Manager asked me at the closure stage of my previous project.
 “One month!”
 I replied.

 Now, I have to find a new job.
-I updated my CV & submitted in different portals online.
+I updated my CV & submitted it in different portals online.

 Got calls and interviews were started Face to face, telephonic, Skype, and even on IMO 🙂

 I may have attended a minimum of fifteen interviews and was selected in a few and got some rejections on the spot as well.
 Soon after releasing from the previous job, I joined the right one offered.
 Some joining letters/emails I received later.

 Anyways, it was the time most of the professionals have gone through.